JakeYallop/CollabScience/Readme.md

 * C# .NET 7 (ASP.NET Core)
 * TypeScript
 * Azure with GitHub Actions CI
+### Deployment
+Code can be accessed by our platform directly via : [CollabScience.Earth.](https://collabscience.earth/)

 ### Potential extentions to the current code
 * Submission page & process for science projects